 * A prequel comic made by one of the movie's creators reveals that Pitch was actually part of one child's best memories.
 It was a boy with a cleft palate living in the middle ages, who was rejected for his minor deformity.
-Pitch was the only one who would talk to him as if her were a normal person, albeit pitch makes it clear that he found amusement in waiting to see him get rejected.
+Pitch was the only one who would talk to him as if he were a normal person, albeit Pitch makes it clear that he found amusement in waiting to see him get rejected.
 In the comic, Tooth stares at the boy's baby tooth and wonders if telling Pitch about how important he was to the boy could have reformed him.

 * In light of the Sandy Hook Elementary School shooting someone made [[http://strixmoonwing.tumblr.com/post/37944934916/for-the-children-of-sandy-hooks-elementary-school this]].

 ** To add to the fanart, this disgustingly sad, depressing, but scarily realistic one that's been circling, with no description except for "History has a habit of repeating itself." [[http://fuocogo.tumblr.com/post/37488936775 It's heartbreaking]].

 ** [[http://nnaj.deviantart.com/art/Jack-Frost-Impure-Snow-430472592 "I wonder what Jack did during World War II.
 Even better, I wonder what Jack did during all those other wars that happened in the time he was 'alive', hmm?"]]